nautechsystems/nautilus_trader/docs/index.md

-# Introduction
+# NautilusTrader Documentation

-Welcome to the documentation for NautilusTrader!
+Welcome to the official documentation for NautilusTrader!

-NautilusTrader is an open-source, high-performance, production-grade algorithmic trading platform, providing quantitative traders with the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and also deploy those same strategies live.
+NautilusTrader is an open-source, high-performance, production-grade algorithmic trading platform, providing quantitative traders with the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and also deploy those same strategies live with no code changes.

-The platform is 'AI-first', designed to deploy models for algorithmic trading strategies developed using the Python ecosystem - within a highly performant and robust Python native environment.
+The platform is 'AI-first', designed to develop and deploy models for algorithmic trading strategies using the Python ecosystem - within a highly performant and robust Python native environment.
 This helps to address the challenge of keeping the research/backtest environment consistent with the production live trading environment.